cortexproject/cortex/docs/architecture.md

 #### Caching

 The query frontend caches query results and reuses them on subsequent queries.
-If the cached results are incomplete, the query frontend calculates the required queries and executes them in parallel on downstream queries.
+If the cached results are incomplete, the query frontend calculates the required subqueries and executes them in parallel on downstream queries.
 The query frontend can optionally align queries with their step parameter to improve the cacheability of the query results.

 #### Parallelism

 The query frontend job accepts gRPC streaming requests from the queriers, which then "pull" requests from the frontend.
 For high availability it's recommended that you run multiple frontends; the queriers will connect to---and pull requests from---all of them.
 To reap the benefit of fair scheduling, it is recommended that you run fewer frontends than queriers.
 Two should suffice in most cases.

+## Chunk store

+The **chunk store** is Cortex's long-term data store, designed to support interactive querying and sustained writing without the need for background maintenance tasks.
+It consists of:

+* An index for the chunks.
+This index can be backed by [DynamoDB from Amazon Web Services](https://aws.amazon.com/dynamodb/), [Bigtable from Google Cloud Platform](https://cloud.google.com/bigtable/), or [Apache Cassandra](https://cassandra.apache.org).
+* A key-value (KV) store for the chunk data itself

+> Unlike the other core components of Cortex, the chunk store is not a separate service, job, or process, but rather a library embedded in the three services that need to access Cortex data: the [ingester](#ingester), [querier](#querier), and [ruler](#ruler).

+The chunk store relies on a unified interface to the "[NoSQL](https://en.wikipedia.org/wiki/NoSQL)" stores---DynamoDB, Bigtable, and Cassandra---that can be used to back the chunk store index.
+This interface assumes that the index is a collection of entries keyed by:

+* A **hash key**.
+This is required for *all* reads and writes.
+* A **range key**.
+This is required for writes and can be omitted for reads, which can be queried by prefix or range.

+The interface works somewhat differently across the supported databases:

+* DynamoDB supports range and hash keys natively.
+Index entries are thus modelled directly as DynamoDB entries, with the hash key as the distribution key and the range as the range key.
+* For both Bigtable and Cassandra, index entries are modelled as individual column values.
+The hash key becomes the row key and the range key becomes the column key.

+A set of schemas are used to map the matchers and label sets used on reads and writes to the chunk store into appropriate operations on the index.
+Schemas have been added as Cortex has evolved, mainly in an attempt to better load balance writes and improve query performance.

+> The current schema recommendation is the **v6 schema**.

 ## See also

-For more details on Cortex's architecture, you should read/watch:
+For more details on Cortex's architecture, we recommend reading/watching:

 - "[Project Frankenstein: A multi tenant, scale out Prometheus](https://docs.google.com/document/d/1C7yhMnb1x2sfeoe45f4mnnKConvroWhJ8KQZwIHJOuw/edit#heading=h.nimsq29kl184)" (the original design doc)
 - "[Multitenant, Scale-Out Prometheus](https://promcon.io/2016-berlin/talks/multitenant-scale-out-prometheus/)" (PromCon 2016 talk)